bpesquet/mlkatas/ACKNOWLEDGMENTS.md

 # Acknowledgments

-The material in this repository is inspired by a large number of sources, from which many ideas and some illustrations were borrowed.
-The main ones, well worth studying, are listed below.
-You can find many more resources in my regularly updated [AI bookmarks](http://www.pearltrees.com/bpesquet/ai/id15654228).
+The material in this repository is inspired by a large number of sources.

+Here is a non-exhaustive list.
+Thanks to the authors for sharing their knowledge!

 ## Online courses